 Judgments made by management related to the expected useful lives of long-lived assets and our ability to realize undiscounted cash flows in excess of the carrying amounts of such assets are affected by factors such as the ongoing maintenance and improvements of the assets, changes in economic conditions and changes in operating performance.
 As the ongoing expected cash flows and carrying amounts of long-lived assets are assessed, these factors could cause us to realize a material impairment charge.
-There were no asset impairment charges during the twenty-eight weeks ended July 13, 2008 and July 15, 2007.
+During the third quarter of fiscal 2008, we determined that two company-owned restaurants were impaired in accordance with SFAS 144.
+The Company recognized a non-cash asset impairment charge of \$928,000 related to the impairment of these two restaurants.
+There were no asset impairment charges during the forty weeks ended October 7, 2007.

 Goodwill.
 We also evaluate goodwill annually or more frequently if indicators of impairment are present.
-The evaluation is based upon a comparison of the carrying value of our net assets including goodwill balances to the fair value of our net assets using the quoted market price of our common stock.
+The evaluation is based upon a comparison of the carrying value of our net assets including goodwill balances to the fair value of our net assets using the quoted market price of our common stock and is performed at our fiscal year end in December.
 We completed our most recent goodwill impairment test in December 2007 and determined that there was no impairment losses related to goodwill.
-In the event that business conditions change and our market value were to drop significantly below year-end levels, future tests may result in a need to record a loss due to a write-down of the value of goodwill.
-At July 13, 2008, goodwill recorded in the consolidated balance sheet totaled \$61.1 million.
+Subsequent to the end of the third quarter 2008, our stock price has declined significantly.
+The decline reduces our market capitalization below our carrying value and may require us to perform an additional impairment assessment at the end of the fourth quarter 2008, as this reduction may indicate a possible impairment under the guidance of SFAS 142.
+The Company will continue to monitor its stock price and may perform additional analyses at the end of the fourth quarter 2008 if the stock price does not recover sufficiently.
+At October 5, 2008, goodwill recorded in the consolidated balance sheet totaled \$61.3 million.
+If the Company is required to perform an impairment analysis there is a potential for a non-cash charge in the fourth quarter to recognize impairment losses on some part or all of the goodwill.